Get

 Quartering is a fun activity for a young dog and one of the most invaluable hunting skills they can possess.
 Training with a check cord can reinforce directional cues like “this way” as you lead your dog in a zig-zagging pattern through a field.

 Use verbal or whistle signals, gradually building your dog’s understanding of each cue’s meaning and how they should react.
-They’ll soon get used to the habit of sweeping the area as you walk in a straight line and give guidance as to where and when to turn.
+They’ll soon get used to the habit of sweeping the area as you walk in a straight line and respond to your guidance about where and when to turn.

 9. Desensitize Your Dog to Gunshots